thegreatwall88/ReadMe-Generator/README.md

 - [Questions](#questions)

 ## Installation
-none
+run npm i inquirer

 ## Usage
-to test
+create readme file

 ## Contributing
-none
+khoi

 ## Tests
-none
+run npm i to install

 ## License

-This project is licensed under the GPLv3 license.
-For more information, see the [license documentation](https://www.gnu.org/licenses/gpl-3.0).
+This project is licensed under the Apache 2.0 license.
+For more information, see the [license documentation](https://opensource.org/licenses/Apache-2.0).

 ## Questions
 If you have any questions, please reach out to me: